 Obviously, this depends on a range of varied individual needs such as budget, time, and personal circumstances.
 However, the best way to get to Stonehenge from London is usually by train from London’s Waterloo Station to Salisbury, which will take about 1.5-hours.

 Expect a round trip London to Stonehenge train ticket to cost around £37.00.
 Although this price can vary depending on the day and time of your departure.

 4 Ways To Get To Stonehenge From London

 How to go to Stonehenge from London using public transport, you ask?
 Below I’ve listed the top ways to get to Stonehenge by public transport, going into details of how you can use the train and bus.

-It’s worth noting that there are no direct trains to Stonehenge from London.
-However, the best way to get from London to Stonehenge by train is to go via Salisbury.
-Salisbury is the closest train station to Stonehenge and is reasonably well connected with the capital for easy access.
+Salisbury is the closest train station to Stonehenge and is reasonably well connected with the central London for easy access.

-Once there, you will need to take the Stonehenge tour bus to the stones.
-The journey time is often between two and three hours by bus, depending on the traffic on the day you are travelling.
+Once there, you will need to take the Stonehenge tour bus to visit Stonehenge.
+The journey time is often between three and a half hours by bus, depending on the traffic on the day you are travelling.

-When visiting Stonehenge from London, driving can be a great road trip option as you can pretty much drive straight there.
+One of the quickest ways to get from London to Stonehenge is by car.
+When visiting Stonehenge from London, driving can be a great road trip option as you can pretty much drive straight from central London via the English countryside to the World Heritage Site of Stonehenge.
 You also have the freedom to stop as many times as you like on the way if you were to go straight there, with no pit stops.

-The journey should take between an hour and a half and two and a half hours.
+The journey should take between an hour and a half and two hours.
 Again, depending on how the traffic is on the day you are driving and your route.